 The park provides a needed refuge for wildlife populations in the area.
 The park covers two physiographic provinces and lies in a transition zone between northern and southern climates, resulting in diverse habitats that can support healthy breeding populations of numerous animal species.

-Several studies have uncovered a few state rare or threatened species, as well as species of special concern.
-Threats to wildlife in the park include poaching, development and direct habitat loss and alteration.
-For more information about the park natural resources, please click here.
+Several studies have uncovered a few rare or threatened species, as well as species of special concern.
+Threats to wildlife in the park include poaching, development, and direct habitat loss and alteration.

 Current inventory data includes:

 Last updated: May 11, 2019